-- fery common (may affect more than 1 in 10 people) bacterial, viral and/or fungal infections serious infection which may affect the whole body decrease in the number of white blood cells, platelets or red blood cells, which can result in increased risk of infections, bruising, bleeding, breathlessness and weakness bleeding underneath the skin increase in the number of white blood cells too much acid in the body high level of cholesterol and/or lipids in the blood high level of sugar in the blood
+- bacterial, viral and/or fungal infections serious infection which may affect the whole body decrease in the number of white blood cells, platelets or red blood cells, which can result in increased risk of infections, bruising, bleeding

-- high level of sugar in the blood - high level of potassium in the blood, low level of - potassium, magnesium, calcium and/or phosphate n the blood - in the blood high level of uric acid in the blood, gout feeling restless, abnormalities of thought, perception and levels of awareness, depression, feeling anxious, difficulty in sleeping increased tension of the muscles, shaking, sleepiness, feeling dizzy, headache, tingling, pricking or numbers - pricking or numbness faster heart beat - low/high blood pressure, widening of blood vessels accumulation of fluid in the lung, shortness of
+- increased risk of infections, bruising, bleeding, breathlessness and weakness bleeding underneath the skin increase in the number of white blood cells too much acid in the body high level of cholesterol and/or lipids in the blood high level of sugar in the blood high level of potassium in the blood, low level of potassium, magnesium, calcium and/or phosphate in the blood high level of the control of the control of the blood high level of uric acid in the blood, gout feeling restless, abnormalities of thought. - feeling restless, abnormalities of thought perception and levels of awareness, depression - perception and levels of awareness, depression, feeling anxious, difficulty in sleeping increased tension of the muscles, shaking, sleepiness, feeling dizzy, headache, tingling, pricking or numbness faster heart beat lowhigh blood pressure, widening of blood vessels accumulation of fluid in the lung, shortness of hreath caude. - breath, cough - bloated belly

-- accumulation of fluid in the lung, shortness of breath, cough bloated belly vomiting, stomach pain, diarrhoea, feeling sick constipation, indigestion, wind (flatulence) decreased appetite changes in different laboratory parameters inflammation of the liver, yellowing of the skin and whites of the eyes

-- growth of the skin, rash, acne
+- bloated helly vomiting, stomach pain, diarrhoea, feeling sick constipation, indigestion, wind (flatulence) decreased appetite changes in different laboratory parameters inflammation of the liver, yellowing of the skin and whites of the eyes growth of the skin, rash, acne muscle weakness initing and in the property of the skin in the skin in the property of the skin in the skin in the property of the skin in the property of the skin in the - joint pain kidney problems - blood in the urine - fever, feeling of coldness, pain, feeling weak and - fluid retention in the hody - part of an internal organ or tissue bulging through a weak spot in the abdominal muscles muscle pain, neck and back pain

-- muscle weakness

-- ioint pain

-- kidney problems blood in the urine

-- fever, feeling of coldness, pain, feeling weak and

-- election

-fluid retention in the body

-part of an internal organ or tissue bulging through a weak spot in the abdominal muscles muscle pain, neck and back pain